What is Leveraged Finance?

 These are the bonds below investment grade i.e. having a credit rating below BBB/Baa.
 They are also called Junk Bonds.
 Usually below investment grade companies which are not able to tap bond market will use this route of financing for specific objects of the company.
 As these are not investment grade bonds and the risk of default are higher in these bonds, the borrower has to pay higher coupons to the bondholders.
 Some bonds might have stringent negative covenants like not to borrow additional funds unless these bonds are fully paid off.

 #3 – Mezzanine Finance

 As a name suggest, Mezzanine Financing is the short-term way of financing the companies which are in urgent need of money just to seize the best business opportunity.
 It is a bridge between short-term financing and long-term financing.
 It is mostly used by small and medium-size companies to easily finance their projects in a cost-efficient way.

 While analyzing a company, Leveraged Finance analyst needs to understand a company’s use of leverage to evaluate its returns.
 Leveraged Finance will help to measure its risk appetite and also estimate the projected future cash flows, earnings after tax, earnings per share, and returns on investments.
 Leverage is directly related to financial risk, beta and cost of equity capital which can be used to estimate the appropriate discount rate for measuring the present value of the company.

 Using too much-leveraged finance can be dangerous for the firms unless it is properly planned and managed in an effective way.
 The amount of Financial Leverage is usually a deliberate choice of the management of the company, whereas an amount of operating leverage is driven by the prevalent business model in each industry.
-Hence, corporate should set a limit on the use of leverage in its capital structure as a part of risk management activity, so that the stakeholder will not lose a trust on the solvency of the company.
-However, business with plant, land, equipment that can be used to collateralize borrowings may be able to use more Financial Leverage than a business that doesn’t have such characteristic.
+Hence, the corporate should set a limit on the use of leverage in its capital structure as a part of risk management activity, so that the stakeholder will not lose trust on the solvency of the company.
+However, businesses with plant, land, equipment that can be used to collateralize borrowings may be able to use more Financial Leverage than a business that doesn’t have such characteristics.